 The Native American tribes who inhabited this area for centuries believed that the mineral waters of Manitou Springs had medicinal effects.
 That belief was passed on to the first European residents of the Pikes Peak region.

 The rich history of Manitou Springs’ water continues long after the first settlers arrived.
 City founder General William Jackson Palmer fulfilled his dreams of building a small resort town to take advantage of the healing waters.

 Soon Manitou became a hub for those who looking to recover from tuberculosis and other ailments.
 Businessmen such as Jerome B. Wheeler took advantage of the delicious waters and started the Manitou Mineral Water Company to share the taste with those as far away as New York.

 Today, the naturally-carbonated mineral springs of Manitou are easily found on a self-guided walking tour of the town.
 They are a great way to learn more about the history of this little community.
-So next time you’re in town, stop by for a free tour of its unique healing waters.
+So stop by for a complimentary tour of its unique healing waters.
 If you’re looking for a fun, family-friendly activity for your visit to Manitou Springs, this historic walk is the taste of a lifetime.

 Here are the free mineral water fountains to tour in Manitou Springs, CO: